Abu Dhabi fund loses crisis-related arbitration against Citigroup

 The case is Citigroup Inc v.
 Abu Dhabi Investment Authority, U.S. District Court, Southern District of New York, No. 17-01528.

+(This story corrects seventh paragraph to say $55 billion, not $55 million)

-(Reporting by Nate Raymond in Boston; Additional reporting by Tom Arnold in Dubai; Editing by Lisa Von Ahn)
+(Reporting by Nate Raymond in Boston; Additional reporting by Tom Arnold in Dubai; Editing by Lisa Von Ahn and Louise Heavens)